Bizarre Business Ideas That Actually Made Millions

 How It Made Millions in India:

-- Urban Pollution Crisis: The dire air quality problems faced by Delhi boosted demand.
+• Urban Pollution Crisis: Delhi’s dire air quality issues increased demand.

 Pros: